 Some dogs and cats can squeeze through small gaps in fences so be sure to patch any gap that you find.
 Check your fence regularly for new gaps, holes, or even rotted boards.
 Then fix them immediately.
 Be mindful of items such as a patio set or a storage unit near a fence which a pet could use as leverage to help leap over the fence.
 If your dog is a digger, make sure there is a solid surface under your fence instead of dirt so your dog can’t escape by digging a hole.

 Keep Dogs Leashed And Cats Crated When Traveling

 When in unfamiliar environments, pets can easily become disoriented and get lost if they escape.
 Therefore, keep dogs leashed and cats crated when traveling.
 It pays to be safe than sorry!

 Check collars and leashes often for fraying or tears.
 Then replace them as soon as needed.
-Also make sure your pet’s collar is properly fitted, as well; neither too tight nor too loose to prevent a loose collar from slipping off over your pet’s head.
+Also make sure your pet’s collar is properly fitted.
+You do not want it to be too tight or too loose.
+A loose collar can slip off over your pet’s head.

 Never leave your pets in the car alone or outside unattended.
 It only takes a quick moment for someone to take your fur-kid!
-If you need to run errands where your dog can’t accompany you, leave her at home where she will be safe and comfortable.
+If you cannot take your dog into stores with you when you run errands, leave him at home where he will be safe and comfortable.